Agent Definition Guide: Creating Custom Agents

 Available Tools and When to Use Them

-You can customize which tools each agent has access to.
-Here's when to use each tool:
+You can customize which tools each agent has access to using exact names or glob patterns for flexible configuration.

 Built-in Tools